Putterhead/DOM-Pig-Game/Readme.md

 Learning how to read from the DOM
 Learning how to change CSS styles

-I've commented a lot of the code just to help me internalise this stuff, it's a mess, I know, so please just try to ignore that.
+I've commented just about every line of code, it's a mess, I know, please just try to ignore that - writing the comments, really helps me internalise it.